Trent Pratt: Playing career

 Pratt went to Tooele High School in Tooele, Utah, where he played catcher.
 Pratt was selected in the 38th round of the 1998 Major League Baseball draft by the Texas Rangers.
 He declined to sign with the Rangers, and attended Arizona State University.
 As a Freshman, Pratt hit .307 with 2 home runs and 24 RBI.
 As a sophomore, he batted .302 with 1 home run and 14 RBI.
 The following year, Pratt transferred to Auburn, where he batted .308 with 7 home runs and 41 RBI, following the season he was drafted in the 34th round of the 2001 Major League Baseball draft by the Arizona Diamondbacks, but chose to return to Auburn for his senior year.
 He hit .308 with 8 home runs and 54 RBI.
 For his efforts, he was named second team All-Southeastern Conference.

 He was drafted for the third time during the 2002 Major League Baseball draft by the Philadelphia Phillies.
 Pratt began his professional career in 2002 with the Short-Season Batavia Muckdogs of the New York–Penn League, he batted .237 with seven doubles, 28 hits and 12 RBIs in 39 games.
 In 2003 Pratt spent the entire season with Clearwater Phillies of the Florida State League.
 He hit .217 with 13 doubles, one triple, 55 hits, 1 steal and 25 RBI in 78 games.
-Pratt returned to Clearwater in 2004, where he hit .195 with 4 home rusn, 7 doubles, one triple, 60 hits and 26 RBI in 93 games.
+Pratt returned to Clearwater in 2004, where he hit .195 with 4 home runs, 7 doubles, one triple, 60 hits and 26 RBI in 93 games.
 In 2005, Pratt received a promotion to the Double-A Reading Phillies of the Eastern League.
 He finished the 2005 campaign batting .196 with two home runs, 8 doubles, one triples, 43 hits and 18 RBI in 74 games.